 Uncertainty

-Live Your Opus is written for these realities.
+Live Your Opus was written for these realities.

-• Shift from reactive overwork → to intentional impact
+• Moving from reactive overwork to more intentional, focused impact

-• Align your identity and your ambition → with who you are becoming instead of who you’ve been expected to be.
+• Aligning your ambition with who you are and how you want to live instead of who you’ve been expected to be.

-• Build a rhythm → that fuels and sustains both your work and your life.
+• Building a rhythm that fuels and sustains both your work and your life.

-• Thrive → without burning out, selling out, or numbing out.
+• Sustaining performance without burning out, selling out, or numbing out.

 Book cover titled "Live Your Opus" by Janine Matho, featuring a woman with gray hair sitting on outdoor stairs, wearing a black dress and sandals.